 The college has an important role to play in preventative education to prepare students for life in modern Britain and to create a culture of zero tolerance towards behaviours such as sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
 This culture is underpinned by the college's behaviour policy and pastoral support systems.
 The framework for educating students about these and other issues pertaining to wellbeing is provided by the statutory guidance Relationships Education, Relationships and Sex Education and Health Education (2019).
-This guidance requires the following topics to be taught in age- and developmentally-appropriate ways: healthy and respectful relationships; boundaries and consent; stereotyping, prejudice and equality; body confidence and self-esteem; recognising abusive relationships; sexual harassment and sexual violence; concepts of, and laws relating to, sexual consent, sexual exploitation, grooming, coercion, rape, harassment, domestic abuse and honour-based violence.
+This guidance requires the following topics to be taught in age- and developmentallyappropriate ways: healthy and respectful relationships; boundaries and consent; stereotyping, prejudice and equality; body confidence and self-esteem; recognising abusive relationships; sexual harassment and sexual violence; concepts of, and laws relating to, sexual consent, sexual exploitation, grooming, coercion, rape, harassment, domestic abuse and honour-based violence.

-The principal means by which these topics are covered is via regular timetabled PSHE lessons but this provision is reinforced, where appropriate, in lessons for other subjects, assemblies, year-group seminars and in individual pastoral meetings with Personal Tutors.
+The principal means by which these topics are covered is via regular timetabled PSHE lessons but this provision is reinforced, where appropriate, in lessons for other subjects, assemblies, year-group seminars and in individual pastoral meetings with Directors of Studies.
 Staff are also aware of the ongoing need to promote fundamental British values (FBV) as a means of building resilience to the risks of radicalisation.
-A range of written and online resources are also provided to students when they join the college (Student Handbook, Acceptable Use of IT Policy).
+A range of written and online resources are also provided to students when they join the college (Student Handbook, Acceptable Use of IT Policy and a booklet on mental health and wellbeing) and these are also available on the VLE.
 Students are specifically taught how to identify risks and how to modify behaviour to mitigate these risks.